-If the Associate Dean of Students in the University for Disciplinary Affairs resolves an allegation of unlawful discrimination (not involving sexual misconduct) informally, the Associate Dean of Students in the University may give the accused student an official warning and suspend specific student rights and privileges for a designated period of time.
-A copy of the written notice warning the accused student that he or she is violating or has violated University policies or regulations will be placed in the student's educational record.
-If the Associate Dean of Students in the University later finds that the student has engaged in additional misconduct, the University-wide Disciplinary Committee may be informed of the earlier warning.
-If the University-wide Disciplinary Committee is informed of the earlier warning, the Committee must consider it in determining further sanctions.
+If the Associate Dean of Students in the University for Disciplinary Affairs concludes the respondent is in violation of the University's Policy on Harassment, Discrimination, and Sexual Misconduct, the Associate Dean of Students in the University will apply an appropriate sanction, including but not limited to, an official warning, disciplinary probation, and/or the suspension of specific student rights and privileges for a designated period of time (this may include administratively moving a residential student and/or removing a student from housing).
+The Associate Dean of Students in the University cannot issue a disciplinary sanction of suspension, expulsion, or revocation of a degree through the informal process.
+A copy of the written outcome and notice that the respondent has violated University policy or regulations will be placed in the student's educational record.
+In instances where the alleged behavior is included in the sexual misconduct portion of the University Policy on Harassment, Discrimination, and Sexual Misconduct, the complainant and respondent will receive written notification of the outcome.

+If the Associate Dean of Students in the University later finds that the student has engaged in additional misconduct, the University-wide Disciplinary Committee may be informed of the earlier outcome and sanction.
+If the University-wide Disciplinary Committee is informed of the earlier outcome and sanction, the Committee must consider it in determining further sanctions.